mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-Upon resurrection, most Khusgurluans embark upon a unique life experience, meaning they do not fill the same role or live in the same geographic location as their previous clone; however, a favourite pastime is looking into the Church’s extensive databases to see one’s past lives.
+Upon resurrection, most Khusgurluans embark upon a unique life experience, meaning they do not fill the same role or live in the same geographic location as their previous clone; however, a favorite pastime is looking into the Church’s extensive databases to see one’s past lives.
 The texts and holovideos are edited to convey the virtues of a duty-bound, pious lifestyle.